 - Peel the cardamoms, and grind the seeds.
 Keep aside.

 - Boil full cream milk in a wok.
 Once it boils, add the soaked rice without the water.
 Lower the heat and let it cook for 30 minutes.
 Stir every 5 minutes so that it does not get stuck at the bottom.

 - Add all the nuts in the wok and let it cook for another 10 minutes.

 - If the rice feels soft, add the sugar and the ground cardamom.
 Stir till the sugar dissolves.
 Turn off the heat.

-- Samak Rice Kheer or Pudding is ready.
+- Samak Rice Kheer is ready.
 Once it cools down, store in refrigerator and serve it chilled.

 - Kheer becomes thick after becoming cold so don’t make it too thick when cooking.
 If it becomes too thick to eat, add some boiled milk just before serving.

 - Feel free to add or remove any nuts you like.